 The graphic displays Bitcoin dominance (colored in red) and Altcoin dominance (colored in blue) of the total crypto market capitalization.
-The two most obvious observations are: Bitcoin and Altcoin seasons are alternating and Bitcoin’s dominance has decreased over time, even though it had a spike recently.
+The two most obvious observations are: Bitcoin and Altcoin seasons are alternating patterns and Bitcoin’s dominance has decreased over time, even though it had a spike recently.
 While Bitcoin’s dominance was above 80% throughout 2015 and 2016, it went as low as 33% in January 2018.
 Since then, it has gone up to a value as high as 71% recently and is currently at 66%.

-If we erase these two seasons from the average calculation, Bitcoin’s market cap increased by an adjusted average of 20% in a Bitcoin season while the Altcoin market cap increased by an adjusted average of 136% in an Altcoin season (since December 2014).
-Therefore, the Altcoin increases are nearly 7x higher percentage-wise in an Altcoin season than Bitcoin increases in a Bitcoin season.
+If we erase these two seasons from the average calculation, Bitcoin’s market cap increased by an adjusted average of 45% in a Bitcoin season while the Altcoin market cap increased by an adjusted average of 136% in an Altcoin season (since December 2014).
+Therefore, the Altcoin increases are nearly 3x higher percentage-wise in an Altcoin season than Bitcoin increases in a Bitcoin season.
 However, the performance of Altcoins in Bitcoin seasons is also worse than the performance of Bitcoin in Altcoin seasons.
-On average, the market cap of Altcoins decreased by 20% during Bitcoin seasons, whereas the Bitcoin market cap increased by 30% on average in Altcoin seasons.
+On average, the market cap of Altcoins decreased by 16% during Bitcoin seasons, whereas the Bitcoin market cap increased by 30% on average in Altcoin seasons.
 The following graphic contains all identified seasons since December 2014 and their respective market cap decreases and increases.
 I also added the current Altcoin season, that started in September 2019, although it is not included in the above-mentioned calculations yet:

 Articles, that may interest you: